 Who we are

 SNAP Cymru offers free and independent information, advice and support to help get the right education for children and young people with all kinds of special educational needs (SEN) and disabilities.
-SNAP Cymru gives free advice and support on a range of issues including assessments, statements of special educational needs, bullying, school attendance, exclusion, health and social care provision and discrimination.
+We give advice and support on a range of issues including assessments, statements of special educational needs, bullying, school attendance, exclusion, health and social care provision and discrimination.

 We also provide advocacy, disagreement resolution and training for young people, parents and professionals.

-SNAP Cymru has worked to facilitate partnership for over 20 years and have a wealth of knowledge and experience.
-SNAP Cymru holds the Community Legal Services Specialist Quality Mark (Education Advice) Investors in People Quality Mark, Investing in Volunteers Quality Mark and in 2012 was awarded The Queen’s Diamond Jubilee Volunteering award.
+SNAP Cymru has worked to facilitate partnership for over 30 years and has a wealth of knowledge and experience.
+We hold the Community Legal Services Specialist Quality Mark (Education Advice), Investors in People Quality Mark, Investing in Volunteers Quality Mark and in 2012 we were awarded The Queen’s Diamond Jubilee Volunteering Award.

 Who can we help?

-All Families, Children and Young people who have or may have Additional Learning Needs, including Special Educational Needs / Disabilities, and other barriers e.g. children in need, disaffection, poverty, deprivation, English or Welsh as a second language who live in Wales.
-Carers, Professionals, and others who support Children and Young people including Schools, Colleges and other Community Education Establishments.
+All families, children and young people who live in Wales who have, or may have, Additional Learning Needs, including Special Educational Needs or Disabilities and other barriers to education e.g. children in need, disaffection, poverty, deprivation or English or Welsh as a second language.
+We also can help carers, professionals and others who support children and young people including schools, colleges and other community education establishments.

 We also acknowledge that there will be times where making a claim in the County Court.
 If this is the case for you then you should seek the assistance of a qualified lawyer and check if you may be entitled to receive legal aid – by clicking on the following link https://www.gov.uk/check-legal-aid.

 SNAP Cymru is able to provide free advice and information about legislation such as the Equality Act 2010 or the 1996 Education Act.
 We can advise you on identifying the correct protected characteristic, the sector and the prohibited conduct which applies to your circumstances.